Ina Seidel: Hitler years

 The National Socialists took power in January 1933.
 Seidel was one of many who demonstrated support for National Socialist ideology.
-In October 1933 she was one of 88 high-profile authors who signed the Vow of Total Loyalty ("Gelöbnis treuester Gefolgschaft") to Adolf Hitler.
+In October 1933, she was one of 88 high-profile authors who signed the Vow of Total Loyalty ("Gelöbnis treuester Gefolgschaft") to Adolf Hitler.
 Seidel's public support for the Hitler government would remain steady till the regime's collapse.
 In 1934 she moved out of Berlin and settled in Starnberg, a Bavarian lakeside resort town.
-In 1938 her second major novel, "Lennacker", was published.
+In 1938, her second major novel, "Lennacker", was published.

-Seidel's poem "Lichtdom" appeared in 1941 in the volume "Anthologie Dem Führer" ("Anthology to the Leader").
+Seidel's poem "Lichtdom" appeared in 1941 in the volume Anthologie dem Führer (Anthology to the Leader).
 The final two lines of her tribute read, "Hier stehn wir alle einig um den Einen, und dieser Eine ist des Volkes Herz" (loosely, "Here we all stand united around the one [man], and that one man comes from the heart of the people").
 The poem was one she had originally presented to Adolf Hitler two years earlier on the occasion of the leader's (widely celebrated) fiftieth birthday.
-In 1942 she teamed up with Hans Grosser to produce "Dienende Herzen, Kriegsbriefe von Nachrichtenhelferinnen des Heeres", a series of biographical essays which glorified the women supporting the army through war work.
+In 1942, she teamed up with Hans Grosser to produce Dienende Herzen, Kriegsbriefe von Nachrichtenhelferinnen des Heeres, a series of biographical essays which glorified the women supporting the army through war work.
 Other war-time publications included biographical essays on the icons of German romanticism, Clemens Brentano and Achim von Arnim, which appeared in 1944.

-During the closing phase of the war Seidel was one of 1041 artists listed on the 36 page so-called List of those Gifted by God ("Gottbegnadeten list").
+During the closing phase of the war Seidel was one of 1041 artists listed on the 36-page so-called List of those Gifted by God ("Gottbegnadeten list").
 The list was compiled by Joseph Goebbels and Hitler; it featured those whose artistic contributions the National Socialists valued most highly.

 After the war

 Postwar, Seidel immediately resigned her membership of the Prussian Academy of Arts.
 She faced strong criticism because of her record of strong public support for the Hitler government.
 However, within the American, British and French occupation zones her books soon returned to favor with the reading public, well into the 1960s.
 During the 1950s she produced two further novels with which she sought to rescue her reputation.
-In "Das unverwesliche Erbe" (1954: loosely, "The inalienable legacy") she expanded on the Christian aspects of her work.
-In her final novel, "Michaela," she expressly accepted a share in the responsibility for National Socialism.
+In Das unverwesliche Erbe (1954; loosely, "The inalienable legacy") she expanded on the Christian aspects of her work.
+In her final novel, Michaela, she expressly accepted a share in the responsibility for National Socialism.
 In 1955 Ina Seidel was admitted to membership of the western Academy of Arts in West Berlin.
+In 1964, she was nominated for the Nobel Prize in Literature by German philologist Günther Jachmann.
 Long before she died, in 1974, her principal works had been translated into a number of foreign languages.
 A less than flattering obituary in Die Zeit nevertheless described the report of her demise as one of those to which one's first reaction is surprise that the deceased had not already died many years earlier ("Ja, hat sie noch gelebt?").